trip16661/Wordpress-Starter-Theme/README.md

 Things left to do.

-- Make Webpack loaders only listen to certain.
+- Make Webpack loaders only listen to certain folders.